themagicalmammal/howtolinux/README.md

  ### Disable annoying Keyring
  #### This provides security for browsers on a autologin-based system.(Easy way to understand it)
- If you have a autologin system, whenever you open a browser(except firefox), the system asks for a key every time you open the browser, which is very annoying. <br /> <br />
+ If you have a autologin system, whenever you open a browser(except firefox), the system asks for a key every. <br /> <br />
  **Steps to Disable it**
  ```atom
  App password & keys > Login > Change Password > Type your Current Pass > Continue > Continue with Empty Pass > Make unencrypted